What made David Lynch one of the most special creators of our time

 Starring John Hurt and Anthony Hopkins, the film earned eight nominations at the Academy Awards and even led to the creation of an award for make-up artists.
 His first two feature films were so well received George Lucas approached Lynch to direct Return of the Jedi, and though he turned down the opportunity it showed belief in his work within the industry as well as outside it.

-David Lynch taps into something that few others are able to.
-He transports his audience into weird and wonderful worlds that are at turns spooky and revelatory.
+David Lynch tapped into something that few others are able to.
+He transported his audience into weird and wonderful worlds that were at turns spooky and revelatory.

 TWIN PEAKS: FIRE WALK WITH ME (1992) MIGUEL FERRER, KYLE MACLACHLAN, DAVID LYNCH, DAVID BOWIE FWW 052